Hafizh-Zen/publisher/README.md

 These tools make Postman really helpful for both debugging and ensuring your APIs work as expected throughout development.

 #### Reflection Publisher-3

+1. Which version of the Observer Pattern is used in this tutorial?
+This tutorial applies the Push model of the Observer Pattern.
+In this version, the publisher (BambangShop) actively sends updates to each subscriber using HTTP POST requests that contain relevant information, like product changes or status updates.

+2. What are the benefits and drawbacks of the Pull model instead?
+The Pull model flips the flow—subscribers are the ones who ask the publisher for updates when they need them.

+Pros:

+Subscribers can control when they fetch data, which helps avoid unnecessary traffic.

+It reduces the workload on the publisher since it doesn’t have to notify everyone automatically.

+Cons:

+Subscribers must handle the logic to periodically check for updates, which adds complexity.

+Updates aren’t immediate—there’s always a delay depending on how often polling happens.

+It’s not ideal for real-time notifications, since important changes might be missed between checks.

+For this tutorial’s case, where immediate alerts are important, the Pull model wouldn’t work well.

+3. What’s the impact of not using multi-threading in the notification system?
+If multi-threading is skipped:

+Notifications go out one by one, so if one subscriber responds slowly, it holds up the others.

+The main thread gets blocked while sending out updates, which can slow down the whole app.

+As the number of subscribers grows, the delays stack up, making the system less efficient.

+Multi-threading solves this by allowing notifications to be sent in parallel, making the system faster and more scalable, especially when handling many subscribers at once.